Mark Meadows: Early career

-In 1987, Meadows started "Aunt D's", a small restaurant in Highlands, North Carolina.
-He later sold it and used the proceeds to start a real estate development company in the Tampa, Florida, area.
+In 1987, Meadows started "Aunt D's", a small restaurant in Highlands, North Carolina, with building space provided by members of the Community Bible Church in Highlands.
+He later sold the sandwich shop, and used the proceeds to start a real estate development company in the Tampa, Florida, area where he resided until 2013, after he won the NC-11 Congressional district.
+After a stint working in a local hardware store, Meadows received support from Ginger Burnett Glasson: she provided a tract of land for a house; a joint business operating as Randall Burnett Investments, and work at a pizzeria she bought "to have something to do during the day and to help [Meadows] out."

 While living in Highlands, Meadows served as chairman of the Republican Party in Macon County, and was a delegate to several state and national Republican conventions.
 Meadows was on North Carolina's Board for Economic Development in Western North Carolina.

 In 2011, he moved to Glenville, North Carolina.
 In 2016, he sold his house and moved into an apartment in Biltmore Park, a mixed-use community in Asheville, North Carolina, while deciding where to buy next in either Henderson or Buncombe counties.
 He is the owner of Highlands Properties, which specializes in construction and land development.
 In 2014, Meadows sold 134 acre of land in Dinosaur, Colorado, to a young earth creationist group.
-He appeared in the debunked film Raising the Allosaur: The True Story of a Rare Dinosaur and the Home Schoolers Who Found It.
+He appeared in the controversial creationist film Raising the Allosaur: The True Story of a Rare Dinosaur and the Home Schoolers Who Found It (2002), which was debunked by experts.